 Red River Gorge Elopement Guide

-If the thought of all the traditional wedding malarkey sends shivers down your spine, and you want a wedding day that’s more hiking boots than heels, you’re in the right place!
 Eloping gives you the chance to make sure your wedding day is actually about you (crazy, right?), and the sandstone cliffs, waterfalls, and winding trails of Red River Gorge can be the perfect backdrop.
-This guide will tell you everything you need to know to plan your Red River Gorge elopement – let’s dive in!
+This guide breaks down everything you need to know to elope in Red River Gorge — trails, permits, best seasons, and a few insider tips from someone who’s been there, done that, and still wants to go back every weekend.

 Sometimes, booking a venue for your elopement can be just what you need.
 It’ll give you privacy, and can be a good place to host a post-elopement reception party, if you want the best of both worlds!